 The original version was written by Clare Harner in 1934.
 You can read it here.

 Let Me Go by Christina Rossetti

 Christina Georgina Rossetti was a famous 19th-century poet.
 She wrote several poems about death and dying.
 ‘Let Me Go’ is one of her best-known pieces.
 It’s about knowing that death is coming and hoping that people won’t be sad for very long.

 ‘Let Me Go’ is quite a long poem.
-If you need a poem for a condolence card, you might want to choose a short snippet that you like.
+If you need a short ‘sorry for your loss’ poem, you might want to choose a snippet that you like.
 The first part of the poem is below – you can read the rest here.